-Aracha means crude/raw tea, or tea that hasn't gone through the firing process called hiire.
+Aracha means crude/raw tea or tea that hasn't gone through the firing process called hiire.
 The water content of Aracha with about 5% residual moisture is higher than that of processed sencha, which has a residual moisture of about 2%.

 The small business of the Kadota family maintains this tradition to this day and produces this exceptional tea, which requires great experience and a great deal of manual work.
-Father and son only produce pan fried tea using original machines that are around 100 years old.
+Father and son only produce pan-fried tea using original machines that are around 100 years old.
 This tea comes from the Miyazaki Prefecture in Kyushu, an island on the Southernmost tip of Japan.

 The Aracha is produced immediately after the harvest.
 Kamairicha is a green tea low in moisture, this kamairicha has less than 1% which is not as common in Japan.
-This specialty tea was heated dry, which was still common in Japan in the early 20th century.
+This speciality tea was heated dry, which was still common in Japan in the early 20th century.

 The Kadota Aracha Shincha is delightful, with its curled and beautifully preserved leaf.
 When poured on, a wonderful floral fragrance flows towards you.
 This combines with a fine sweetness, characterized by a long reverberation on the palate.

-What the Tea Evangelist says: I have been brewing this tea for a couple of days now.
+The Japanese Tea Evangelist says: I have been brewing this tea for a couple of days now.
 It has zero roast notes.
 It's smooth & works well alone or added to drinks such as sparkling water.
 It tastes excellent cold or ice brewed.
 It sometimes has a slight peach flavour which makes it interesting.
 The wet leaf smell reminds me of wet hay yet this smell doesn't transfer to the tea liquor.

 Kadota Aracha Shincha Kamairicha Organic (50 grs)

-Amount of water: 120 ml of water (if chalky we recommend to use mineral water)
+Amount of water: 200 ml of water

-Amount of time: 50 secs first infusion, 30 secs subsequent infusions.
+Amount of time: 65 secs (1st brew) 30 secs (2nd to 4th brew)